nikvoronin/XInput.Wrapper/README.md

 ```

 You can subscribe on events then start polling thread.
-X.StartPolling supports up to four devices.
+X.StartPolling() supports up to four controllers.

 ```c#
 if (X.IsAvailable)